Motorhome Care and Storage

 If you decide to put your motorhome or campervan into hibernation for the winter – or lay up as it’s commonly known – then you need to consider where to store it and put some measures in place to prevent it from deteriorating when it is stationary during the cold, damp months.

-This Data Sheet provides information on dealing with potential problems with both the base vehicle and the habitation area, along with tips on security issues.
+This guide provides information on dealing with potential problems with both the base vehicle and the habitation area, along with tips on security issues.
 The advice here is based on common sense and well-tried procedures, which if carried out should make sure your first outing in your motorhome after the lay up a simple one requiring minimum preparation.
 It is important, though, to check your motorhome handbook for any specific advice for over-wintering.

 Where to store

 For most people the choice on where to store a motorhome over winter is between home or a remote storage compound such as a campsite, specialist storage site, a farm or similar.